Ethiopian wolf: Taxonomy and evolution

 Due to the high density of rodents in their new Afroalpine habitat, the ancestors of the Ethiopian wolf gradually developed into specialised rodent hunters.
 This specialisation is reflected in the animal's skull morphology, with its very elongated head, long jaw, and widely spaced teeth.
 During this period, the species likely attained its highest abundance, and had a relatively continuous distribution.
 This changed about 15,000 years ago with the onset of the current interglacial, which caused the species' Afroalpine habitat to fragment, thus isolating Ethiopian wolf populations from each other.

-The Ethiopian wolf is one of five Canis species present in Africa, and is readily distinguishable from jackals by its larger size, relatively longer legs, distinct reddish coat, and white markings.
+The Ethiopian wolf is one of two Canis species present in Africa, and is readily distinguishable from jackals by its larger size, relatively longer legs, distinct reddish coat, and white markings.
 John Edward Gray and Glover Morrill Allen originally classified the species under a separate genus, Simenia, and Oscar Neumann considered it to be "only an exaggerated fox".
 Juliet Clutton-Brock refuted the separate genus in favour of placing the species in the genus Canis, upon noting cranial similarities with the side-striped jackal.

 In 2015, a study of mitochondrial genome sequences and whole genome nuclear sequences of African and Eurasian canids indicated that extant wolf-like canids have colonised Africa from Eurasia at least five times throughout the Pliocene and Pleistocene, which is consistent with fossil evidence suggesting that much of African canid fauna diversity resulted from the immigration of Eurasian ancestors, likely coincident with Plio-Pleistocene climatic oscillations between arid and humid conditions.
 According to a phylogeny derived from nuclear sequences, the Eurasian golden jackal (Canis aureus) diverged from the wolf/coyote lineage 1.9 million years ago, and with mitochondrial genome sequences indicating the Ethiopian wolf diverged from this lineage slightly prior to that.
 Further studies on RAD sequences found instances of Ethiopian wolves hybridizing with African golden wolves.

 Admixture with other Canis species

 In 2018, whole genome sequencing was used to compare members of the genus Canis.
 The study supports the African golden wolf being distinct from the golden jackal, and with the Ethiopian wolf being genetically basal to both.
 There are two genetically distinct African golden wolf populations that exist in northwestern and eastern Africa.
-This suggests that Ethiopian wolves – or a close and extinct relative – once had a much larger range within Africa to admix with other canids.
+This suggests that Ethiopian wolves – or an extinct close relative – once had a much larger range within Africa to admix with other canids.
 There is evidence of gene flow between the eastern population and the Ethiopian wolf, which has led to the eastern population being distinct from the northwestern population.
 The common ancestor of both African golden wolf populations was a genetically admixed canid of 72% grey wolf and 28% Ethiopian wolf ancestry.